Like the battery warning light in a car ... but better!

 These Charge Warning Lights work on any vehicle where turning the ignition on connects the battery to the ignition coil(s) or electronic ignition system.

-NOT suitable for Lithium batteries
+NOT suitable for Lithium batteries (see below)

 NOT suitable for vehicles without a battery